Nutrition & Fitness

 This movement combines strength and flexibility.
 Begin by lying on your back with your feet drawn in toward your buttocks, palms down.

 Keeping your feet flat, elevate your hips and hold.
-You can make the movement dynamic by lifting and lowering with your breath, extending your arms overhead as you rise.
+You can make the movement dynamic by lifting and lowering with your breath, and extending your arms overhead as you rise.
 Alternatively, perform a static version and interlace your hands beneath your glutes, keeping your humerus on the floor.

 4. Tighten Your Transverse